Cidan/Moonlight/README.md

 * Code should be largely declaritive when interfacing with it externally.
 That means modules should accept configuration properties, then apply those properties to another module.

+* Program defensively.
+This means use a liberal amount of error checking via if-then statements and error() calls.
+Do not use assert -- be explicit and use if-then-error.

 ## Requirements

 * Golang 1.24 or greater